sebastianmurf/Innovatek_PCB_5.0_001/PCB 5.0 FW/Readme.txt

 I. Changes asked by Guillermo: Whatsapp 22.09.2024
     1. Disable relays #6 and #7 during the first and last 5 seconds of waste.
 Also disable the pae power supply.
 CHANGES DONE FOR RLY6, BUT RLY 7 IS ALL TIME DISABLE DURING WASTE
     2. Relay #2 should not be switching on and off during Flush Module  command.
 ONCE MANUAL FLUSH IS COMMAND RLY 2 IS ON, LATER IT CAN GET OFF DUE TO PRESSURE BUT WILL NOT GET ON AGAIN IF PRESSURE IS BACK
-    3. now that we know how to resolve the wifi dosconnection, disable the beep alarm.
+    3. now that we know how to resolve the wifi dosconnection, disableÂ theÂ beepÂ alarm.
 CODE DELETED

 T2.8 over T2.7 Dated: 21.09.2024
 1. Buz on for 25mS only instead of 50mS for every 300 Sec during alarm.